Customer Experience Lifecycle in SaaS: How To Optimize Each Stage and Drive More Conversions?

 Users won’t convert if they don’t perform value-driven actions.

 Use checklists to prompt users to engage with the right features for their use case.
+These are features that will help them get started with your app.
 That way, customers reach activation faster and see the value of your product.

-The checklist prompts them to take action and discover relevant product functionalities for them.
+The checklist prompts users to take action and discover relevant product functionalities to them.
 The walkthrough then shortens the learning path by showing them how to use a new feature.
 It removes friction and increases adoption.

 Give freemium users access to premium features

-Let customers have firsthand experience with premium features.
-It will help motivate them to switch from the free plan to a paid version.
+Let your target audience gain firsthand experience of your premium features.
+This helps motivate them to switch from the free plan to a paid version.
 Free users can see the value an upgrade might provide.

 This is the reverse trial approach many product-led companies adopt.
 They give access to higher plans, then downgrade users to a free plan if they don’t upgrade after a week or two.